Evergreen: Efficient Claim Verification for Semantic Aggregates: Introduction

 Existing approaches to claim verification fall short for semantic aggregates.
-Naive LLM-as-a-judge methods~\cite{min_2023_factscore,tang_2024_minicheck,zheng_2023_llm_judge} assess a claim against a provided source but assume that everything fits in the model's context window---an assumption violated by large relations.
-Retrieval-augmented LLM approaches~\cite{khattab_2021_baleen,wang_2023_folk,xie_2025_fire,wei_2024_safe} scale to larger corpora by retrieving relevant evidence, but they target claims verified by connecting dependent sources rather than quantified claims over independent tuples.
-Although these approaches can perform symbolic reasoning in natural language about quantifiers, groupings, and cross-group comparisons, doing so is both costly and less reliable than dedicated symbolic operations.
-Program-based LLM methods~\cite{pan_2023_programfc,hu_2025_boost} can generate imperative programs that combine symbolic and semantic processing; however, they push the responsibility of optimization and citation capture onto the LLM, resulting in potentially suboptimal or error-prone implementations.
+Naive LLM-as-a-judge methods~\cite{min_2023_factscore,tang_2024_minicheck,zheng_2023_llm_judge} assess a claim against a provided source but assume that everything fits in the model's context window, an assumption violated by large relations.
+Retrieval-augmented LLM approaches~\cite{khattab_2021_baleen,wang_2023_folk,xie_2025_fire,wei_2024_safe} scale to larger corpora by retrieving relevant evidence, but they target claims verified by connecting dependent sources rather than quantified claims over independent tuples, and their natural language reasoning about quantifiers and groupings is costlier and less reliable than dedicated symbolic operations.
+Program-based LLM methods~\cite{zhang_2026_rlm,pan_2023_programfc,hu_2025_boost} can generate imperative programs that combine symbolic and semantic processing; however, they push the responsibility of optimization and citation capture onto the LLM, resulting in potentially suboptimal or error-prone implementations.
 In the database community, query-based verification systems~\cite{jo_2019_aggchecker,karagiannis_2020_scrutinizer,jayasekara_2025_cedar,theologitis_2026_thucy,theologitis_2026_claimdb,chegini_2025_repanda} translate claims into declarative queries over structured data, but cannot handle claims that require semantic evaluation.
 Meanwhile, semantic query processing engines are capable of expressing such verification logic.
 Yet, existing systems lack verification-aware optimizations and explanations.
 Most relevant to us is an early framework called \textsc{Binder}~\cite{cheng_2023_binder}, which naively processes all tuples with an LLM and was only evaluated on a claim verification benchmark limited to small structured tables~\cite{chen_2020_tabfact}.